skghprofile/Configuring-App-Locker/Chapters/Chapter5_AdditionalConfigurations.md

 ```

-By default, script's execution policies should be "Undefined" which is equivalent to "Restricted" but can be easily bypassed.
+By default, the script's execution policies should be "Undefined," which is equivalent to "Restricted" but can be easily bypassed.

 Below are my current PowerShell script execution policies: